xmtp/xmtp-dot-org/docs/dev-concepts/faq.md

 To learn more about XMTP identity keys, see [Key generation and usage in XMTP](key-generation-and-usage).

-### Do apps built with XMTP need to decrypt messages with blockchain account private keys each time?
+### Why do apps built with XMTP require a user to sign with their blockchain account private keys each time they start a new messaging session?

-When a user starts a new messaging session with an app built with XMTP, the user must sign with their blockchain account private key to decrypt their XMTP key bundle, which is then used for invitation and message decryption.
-A one-time signature is also required to create that key bundle, which includes an XMTP identity.
+When a user starts a new messaging session, they must sign with their blockchain account private key to decrypt their XMTP key bundle.
+The key bundle is then used for invitation and message decryption.

+Because there is no secure place in the browser to persist a decrypted key bundle, the app can use the bundle for the current session only.
+Once the user starts a new session, such as after refreshing their browser, they must sign again to decrypt their key bundle.

+If you are using the JavaScript client SDK, you might consider [manually handling private key storage](/docs/client-sdk/javascript/tutorials/quickstart#manually-handling-private-key-storage), but only with the understanding that this approach **requires the utmost care**.

+Based on developer and community feedback, we are researching more robust approaches to secure key management.

-To learn more about XMTP identity keys, see [Key generation and usage in XMTP](key-generation-and-usage).
+To learn more about these keys, see [Key generation and usage in XMTP](key-generation-and-usage).

-To learn more about invitation and message encryption, see [Invitation and message encryption with XMTP](invitation-and-message-encryption).

 ## Storage